Ben Astorga: Trinidad and Tobago

 Ben Astorga began coaching as an assistant for the Trinidad and Tobago national beach soccer team at the 2013 CONCACAF Beach Soccer Championship in Nassau, Bahamas, where the team finished seventh.
 Appointed head coach in March 2015, succeeding Alexandre Soares, he led the team to fifth place at the 2015 CONCACAF Beach Soccer Championship in El Salvador and won the 2015 Lucayan Cup, defeating the Bahamas (5–3) and Mexico (5–4).
 Under his tenure, Trinidad and Tobago placed seventh at the 2017 CONCACAF Beach Soccer Championship.

 United States (Footvolley)

 Ben Astorga served as the head coach of the USA national footvolley team during the 2016 Olympic demonstration event in Rio de Janeiro, Brazil.

 United States (Beach)

 Ben Astorga joined the U.S. Beach Soccer National Team as assistant coach in 2021 under Francis Farberoff, contributing to qualifications for the 2019 FIFA Beach Soccer World Cup in Paraguay and the 2021 FIFA Beach Soccer World Cup in Russia.
 He coached at the 2024 FIFA Beach Soccer World Cup in Dubai, where the U.S. lost 3–2 in extra time to the UAE.
-He remains assistant coach as of 2025.